 ___ Warm hat, earband, sun hat, rain hat

 ___ Shorts, pants

 ___ Long underwear

 ___ Fleece/vest/insulation/puffy jacket

-You may want to read my other tips about packing lighter and how to plan food in my stories “The Simple Equation of Ultralight Backpacking: Less Weight = More Fun,” “Ask Me: How Do We Begin Lightening Up Our Backpacking Gear?”
+You might also like my tips in my blog post “Ask Me: How Do We Begin Lightening Up Our Backpacking Gear?”

 I hope that’s helpful.
 Good luck.